LcncRoot/aws-kubernetes-infra/README.md

 In summary, deploying GitLab within our Kubernetes cluster is both a practical and strategic choice that supports our current scale and growth objectives, without incurring unnecessary overhead or resource conflicts.

+Below is an example writeup you could include in your README.
+It explains the process you used to calculate costs and determine resource optimization when selecting the appropriate AWS instance types for a GitLab deployment:

+---

+### General Cost and Resource Optimization Analysis

+This section will be updated as the project progresses.
+In my deployment planning for GitLab on AWS EKS, I performed a brief analysis to balance performance, resource availability, and cost:

+1. **Assessing GitLab Resource Requirements:**
+   - I reviewed the resource requests and usage from gitLab components (web service, Sidekiq, and auxiliary services).
+   - For example, the GitLab web service was observed to request approximately 400 m CPU and around 2.6 GB of memory, while Sidekiq was using close to 900 m CPU and 2 GB of memory.

+2. **Evaluating AWS Instance Options:**
+   - **t3.medium:** Offers 2 vCPUs and 4 GB of memory at a lower cost (~\$0.0416/hour).
+However, the limited memory and CPU made it less ideal for a production GitLab environment with multiple resource-intensive services.
+   - **t3.large:** Doubles the memory to 8 GB while keeping the same 2 vCPUs (~\$0.0832/hour).
+Although this improves memory capacity, the CPU remains limited, potentially causing bottlenecks under sustained load.
+   - **m5.xlarge:** Provides 4 vCPUs and 16 GB of memory (~\$0.192/hour), offering significantly more resources.
+This instance type also offers non-burstable performance, which is crucial for a production workload that requires consistent performance.

+3. **Cost Comparison and Final Decision:**
+   - Using cost estimates for a 10-hour period:
+     - **4 t3.large nodes:** Approximately \$3.33 for nodes + \$1 for the EKS control plane, totaling roughly \$4.33.
+     - **2 m5.xlarge nodes:** Approximately \$0.192/hour each, yielding a combined cost of around \$0.384 per hour.
+For 10 hours, this is about \$3.84 for nodes plus the same \$1 for the control plane, totaling roughly \$4.84.
+   - Although the total cost difference between the two configurations is marginal, the m5.xlarge nodes provide:
+     - **Double the vCPUs (4 vs. 2)** for better handling of concurrent tasks.
+     - **Significantly more memory (16 GB vs. 8 GB)**, which is critical given GitLab's higher memory usage.
+     - **Non-burstable performance,** ensuring consistent and reliable operation even under sustained load.
+   - Considering these factors, the decision was made to deploy GitLab on a cluster of **2 m5.xlarge nodes**.
+This configuration not only meets GitLab’s resource demands but also leaves ample headroom for running additional applications on the same cluster.

+---

 ---